makrai/notes/jurafsky19-slp2-ch15-unification.md

 #### The Need for Copying

-* COPY DAG within the UNIFY-STATE procedure require some elaboration
+* COPY DAG within the UNIFY-STATE procedure
 * states [in] the chart they may be used again and again in derivations,
-* [not copying would have] negative consequences regardless of whether the unification succeeds or fails, since in either case the original states are
+* [not copying would have] negative consequences regardless of whether the unification succeeds or fails
 * e.g. _Show me morning flights._
-  * When the word _me_ is read, the state representing the (uni)transitive verb phrase will be completed since its dot has moved to the end.
-C OMPLETER
+  * When the word _me_ is read, the state representing the (uni)transitive verb phrase will be completed since its dot has moved to the end
-  * we have already altered the DAG attached to the state representing _show_, as well as the one attached to the VP thereby ruining them for use with the
+  * we have already altered the DAG attached to the state representing _show_, as well as the one attached to the VP thereby ruining them
-* can be quite expensive.
-As a result, a number of
+* can be quite expensive
-* alternative techniques have been developed that attempt to minimize this cost (Pereira, 1985; Karttunen and Kay, 1985; Tomabechi, 1991; Kogure, 1990) B Kiefer+ (1999b) and Penn and Munteanu (2003) describe a set of related techniques used to speed up a large unification-based parsing system
+* alternative techniques have been developed that attempt to minimize this cost (Pereira, 1985; Karttunen and Kay, 1985; Tomabechi, 1991; Kogure, 1990)
+  * B Kiefer+ (1999b) and Penn and Munteanu (2003) describe a set of techniques

 ### 15.5.2 Unification-Based Parsing

-* A more radical approach to using unification in parsing can be motivated by
+* A more radical approach to using unification in parsing
-* alternative way of denoting our augmented grammar rules.
-Consider the following S rule that we have been using throughout this chapter
+* alternative way of denoting our augmented grammar rules

 S → NP VP
 `<NP HEAD AGREEMENT> = <VP HEAD AGREEMENT>`